 The sooner you get a mattress protector for your bed, the better you will feel about maintenance.
 As the name suggests, their main goal is to isolate your mattress from allergens, germs and even liquids.
 Some models are waterproof, so you don’t have to worry about urine or other stains ruining your perfectly good mattress.

 Still, no matter what kind of product you get, keep in mind that the protector, along with the linen, will need frequent washing.
 Make sure you read the instructions of the labels carefully before choosing a cleaning method.

-Having a clean mattress is of no small importance for your wellbeing.
-All kinds of nasty bacteria can hide in it, and this may only harm you and your family.
+Having a clean mattress is of no small importance for your well-being.
+Nasty bacteria can hide in it, which may only harm you and your family.
 Make sure you call a professional that will do it correctly at least twice a year.
-In-between these times, you already know some effective DIY mattress cleaning techniques that can get you good results.
+Between these times, you already know some effective DIY mattress cleaning techniques that can get you good results.

 - Tackle stains as early as possible, duh.

 - Don’t use too much water when cleaning.

 - Upholstery cleaning detergents can be used to clean mattresses.

 - Aggressive over-the-counter products will most likely ruin your mattress rather than clean it.
 Vinegar, baking soda, and hydrogen peroxide are a much safer bet.